hufman/flask_rdf/README.rst

 Flask_rdf
 ==========

-A Flask decorator to output RDF using content negotiation.
+A Flask or Bottle decorator to output RDF using content negotiation.

-Apply the ``@flask_rdf`` decorator to a view function and return an rdflib Graph object.
+Apply the ``@flask_rdf`` or ``@bottle_rdf`` decorator to a view function and return an rdflib Graph object.
 Flask_rdf will automatically format it into an RDF output format, depending on what the request's Accept header says.
 If the view function returns something besides an rdflib graph, it will be passed through without modification.

 Custom formats can be registered easily.
 After registering the new